Sometimes we need an easy win.

 We need a riot of color that looks like we planned it, even if we didn’t.
 We need ‘low maintenance’ and ‘average soils.’
 We need something along the lines of ‘direct sow’ and ‘blooms from summer ‘till frost.’
 And while we’re at it, we’ll take ‘deer resistant,’ ‘drought-resistant’ and ‘pollinator friendly.’
 We wouldn’t say no to ‘great cut flower’ either.

 Most importantly, we need those tired gardening clichés to be true, not aspirational.

-However, there are a few plants which deserve a narrative extolling unparalleled ease, and this week, I’d like to showcase one of my very favorites for the summer garden: a common annual with uncommon virtues.
+Though many claim such credentials, there are few plants which deserve a narrative extolling unparalleled ease, and this week, I’d like to showcase one of my very favorites for the summer garden: a common annual with uncommon virtues.
 If you’re not growing it this year, you should be.